nosbod18/wtk/README.md

 ## About
 A simple cross platform window library with an API very similar to [GLFW](https://www.github.com/glfw/glfw).
-Provides functions to open a window and create an OpenGL context, and process events.
+Provides functions to open a window, create an OpenGL context, and process events.

 ## Example
 ```c